Sycamost/easy-list/README.md

 Replacing
 ---------

 Lists can be replaced, meaning selected elements can be interchanged with specified replacements.
-Finding the elements to replace can be done by simple match, by member match or by predicate, and the replacement can be done by simple replacement or by a transformer. <code>replace</code> returns the result of this operation.
+Finding the elements to replace can be done by simple match, by member match or by predicate, and the replacement can be done by simple replacement or by a simple transformer (no arguments allowed). <code>replace</code> returns the result of this operation.

 Other stuff
 -----------